-Hundreds of lakes and more than 1,500 miles of forested shoreline create endless canoeing, kayaking and hiking opportunities in the Boundary Waters Canoe Area Wilderness.
+Several thousand lakes and streams lined by 1,500 miles of forested shoreline create endless canoeing, kayaking and hiking opportunities in the Boundary Waters Canoe Area Wilderness.
 You have to reserve overnight camping permits, but day passes ease getting on the water for short explorations.
 Choose from several entry points on lakes around Ely; we especially like Fall Lake.

 Small-town Ely is big on cool places to visit.
 The International Wolf Center has a Wolves and Humans exhibit, observation windows, and classes and seminars about wolves.
-(Kids especially like Wolves 101.)
+(Kids especially enjoy the Junior Wolf Biologist program.)

-For more wildlife, take a glimpse into the lives of three bears in their forested 2.5-acre home at the North American Bear Center, where the staff works to conserve bear habitats and rehabilitate injured bears.
+For more wildlife, take a glimpse into the lives of four bears in their forested 2.5-acre home at the North American Bear Center, where the staff works to conserve bear habitats.